d33pthi/WindowsInstaller/README.txt

 	Minimum 4GB Storage Space recommended

-Uninstallating Earlier Version of Osdag:
+Uninstalling Earlier Version of Osdag:
 ========================================

 1) Go to the location where Osdag was installed and run "Uninstall.exe".